Our founding

 Building for the next generation

-With major projects under construction at the University of Alabama and Auburn University, and an active New York practice, H3 continues designing places where communities come together to discover what they believe.
+With major projects under construction at the University of Alabama and the University of Miami, and an active New York practice, H3 continues designing places where communities come together to discover what they believe.

 We are more than the sum of our history.

-A young firm with a long memory — winning new and challenging work based on collaboration.
+A young firm with a long memory — winning new and challenging work based on the belief that collaboration produces buildings the world has never seen before.

 Meet the principals →